nicolashuberIT/mail-bot/README.md

   * response_mail (determine a response mail adress)
   * sender_mail (enter a sender mail adress)
   * attachment_name (define the name of the attachments so they can be found.
 Make sure to name these XYZ_n (whilste n is a natural number, beginning at 1 and growing to infinity) Keep in mind, that there must be an attachment for every list item in the csv.)
+  * courtesy (0 = normal, 1 = courtesy form)
 5) Also setup a custom message!
 To do this, open includes/mailing.py and check line 44.
 There you can enter a custom message.
 Youse f'string in order to print individual messages.
+You can even define a courtesy message if you'd like to.

 To run the programm there are two possibilities:
 1) setup a venviv to run main.py as standard